capeterson/MassEdit/README.md

 Gets list of fields
 Remove fields that have been added
-Displays field in table with corresponding type
-Add ability to only update specific items in bulk (IE run query and update those items at once) Executes update
+Displays field in table with corresponding type ability to only update specific items in bulk (IE run query and update those items at once) Executes update